thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 node selection in AttoParser.
 So parsed nodes will come out of the parser as if they had their injected attributes written in the original template file, no difference at all.

-The biggest advantage of this? when a template is configured to be cached, it will be cached already containing the injected attributes.
+The biggest advantage of this?
+When a template is configured to be cached, it will be cached already containing the injected attributes.
 So the overhead of using *decoupled templates* for cacheable templates, once they are cached, will be absolutely *zero*.